Shiv8218/ApiAssignment/README.md

-# Cypress API Testing Project
+## Cypress Automated Testing Framework

-This project automates the testing of APIs using Cypress, focusing on endpoints provided by Reqres.

-## Overview
+# Overview

-The goal of this project is to ensure the reliability and accuracy of the APIs provided by Reqres.
-The tests cover various scenarios including positive, negative, and edge cases to validate the functionality and behavior of the API endpoints.
+This framework is built to streamline end-to-end testing using Cypress, providing a structured approach for scalable and maintainable test suites.

+# Table of Contents
+Features
+Prerequisites
+Getting Started
+Project Structure
+Running Tests
+Configuration

-## Features
+# Features
-Comprehensive test coverage of API endpoints.
-Automated testing with Cypress, a powerful testing framework.
-Detailed test plan and documentation for easy reference and maintenance.
+Page Object Model (POM): Leverage the power of the Page Object Model to organize your tests systematically, enhancing maintainability and reusability.
+Test Data Handling: Effectively manage test data to ensure the creation of a robust and scalable test suite.

-## Prerequisites
+# Prerequisites
-Before running the tests, ensure you have the following installed:
+Before diving in, please ensure you have the following prerequisites met:

-Node.js (with npm)
-Cypress

-## Installation
-1. Clone the repository:
-git clone <repository_url>

-2. Navigate to the project directory: cd cypress-api-testing

-3. Install dependencies:
+Node.js installed locally on your machine.

+# Getting Started
+To get started with our framework, follow these steps:

+Install dependencies by running the following command:

+terminal
 npm install

+Launch the Cypress UI:

+terminal
+npx cypress open

-## Project Structure
+# Project Structure
+Here's the structure of our Cypress project:

+plaintext
 cypress/
-  ├── fixtures/            # Test data files
+  ├── fixtures/            # Holds test data files
-  ├── e2e/                 # Test scripts
+  ├── e2e/                 # Contains test scripts
-  ├── ApiMethods           # API Request Methods
-  ├── support/             # Custom commands and utilities & Pages
-  └── reports/             # Reports
+  ├── support/             # Custom commands, utilities, and Pages └── reports/             # Stores test reports

-## Running Tests
+# Running Tests
+Execute tests in different modes:

- Execute all tests in Headless Mode: npx cypress run
+To run all tests in Headless Mode:

+terminal
+npx cypress run
- Execute all tests in Headed Mode: npx cypress run --headed
+To run all tests in Headed Mode:

+terminal
+npx cypress run --headed
+To execute all tests and generate a report:

+terminal
+npm run test
+To run API tests and generate a report:

+terminal
+npm run testApi

+# Configuration
+Configure the Base URL:

+- Navigate to cypress.config.js and update the baseUrl inside the e2e section with your desired base URL.
-## Test Plan
+Activate/Deactivate Test Isolation:

-The test plan is documented in JSON format and can be found in the project directory as testPlan.json.
-It outlines the test scenarios and cases for each API endpoint covered in the project.
+- Modify the test isolation setting in cypress.config.js as follows:
+To Activate: testIsolation: true,
+To Deactivate: testIsolation: false,